 By Stephanie Younger •

-Recently, liberals have been silencing the critiques of Black abolitionist feminists by demanding that we ‘just let people rest and enjoy things,’ after toppling one white supremacist only to replace him with another white supremacist.
+Recently, those who have been silencing the critiques of Black feminists and abolitionists that we “just let people rest and enjoy things,” after toppling one white supremacist to replace him with another white supremacist.
 It is not an act of revolution to ‘rest’ and ‘enjoy things’ at the expense of Black lives.
 Demanding that Black women let people ‘rest’ and celebrate those who advocate for state violence, while robbing us of our agency to rest and grieve Black folks who have been murdered by the police is an act of violence.
 In June of 2020, I did not have a lot of time to rest and grieve when my inbox was filled with messages demanding that I do the emotional labor of ‘educating’ those who believe that I exist for their consumption.
-I also did not get to rest when the best ‘solidarity’ white liberals extended to the fight for Black lives was a black square on Instagram, let alone going to one protest for a photo op.
+I also did not get to rest when the ‘solidarity’ white liberals extended to the fight for Black lives was a black square on Instagram, and attending one protest for a photo op.

 Seeing the black squares, and the performative ‘protest pics’ on Instagram was a wake-up call that so many people see Black trauma as a trend, as a commodity, and as an opportunity to co-opt Black liberation movements and increase their own social capital.
 This was shown through influencers who turned the murder of Breonna Taylor into a trend, then many liberal Instagram infographic accounts who co-opted and whitewashed the activism of Black liberationists.
 On social media, some people have further commodified Black people whose lives were taken by police to put politicians on a pedestal.
 Others have weaponized the individual decisions of Black liberationists – whose ideology that they don’t even support to begin with – to shame Black people into seeking freedom from electoral politics.